pereznetworks/A-React-Native-Test-Drive/README.md

         - wait for the maintainers of these libraries and packages
         - or, be approved as a contributor on these and help out *=)*

-#### in Xcode, the build fails when adding "MAC" as a target device
+#### in Xcode, the build fails when adding "MAC" as a target device, as of 7/20/2020
   - react-native v0.63 and all the underlying pods are not ready for macOS
   - for the really super brave and experienced developers,
     - here is a list of beta and alpha versions of react-native for other platforms, including macOS